vercel/ai/examples/sveltekit-openai/README.md

-# Vercel AI SDK, Svelte, and OpenAI Chat Example
+# AI SDK, Svelte, and OpenAI Chat Example

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Svelte](https://svelte.dev/) and [OpenAI](https://openai.com) to create a ChatGPT-like AI-powered streaming chat bot.
+This example shows how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Svelte](https://svelte.dev/) and [OpenAI](https://openai.com) to create a ChatGPT-like AI-powered streaming chat bot.

 ## Deploy your own